ohClaire/ideabox-group-project/README.md

 ## Set Up
 1. Fork and clone this repo.
-2. Type cd IdeaBox to move into the root directory.
+2. Type `cd` to move into the root directory.
-3. cd into the project
+3. View the project in the browser by running `open index.html` in your terminal.

 ## Contributors
 Catalyst: *see LinkedIn profile [here](https://www.linkedin.com/in/catalyst-278156246/)*